-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish (modular route).
+The part-time MSc programme can be completed in two years although up to three years is permitted.
+Students who opt for the modular route may take up to five years if they wish.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.

-Modules are taken over 3 semesters and then the dissertation is taken in the final semester (2 semesters per year).
+Taught modules are taken over 3 semesters and the dissertation is taken in the final semester (2 semesters per year).

-45 credits of option modules must be taken in total within the first 3 semesters, most modules are 15 credits, some may be 30 credits
+45 credits of option modules must be taken in total, most modules are 15 credits, some may be 30 credits.

 Modular route (up to 5 year course)